 While planning my round-the-world trip, I really wanted to visit Russia.
 I found that the visa was too expensive and time-consuming to get.
 After researching, I decided to visit St. Petersburg by ferry because a visa wasn’t required.
 I then visited the Baltic countries instead of traveling around Russia.
 This was a nice compromise.

-Transportation: Round the World Flights and Ground Transportation
+Step 4: Plan Transportation: Round the World Tickets and Ground Transportation

 You should have a pretty good idea of your round the world trip itinerary by this time.
 Now it’s time to begin researching flights.
 When it comes to arranging your flights, you have two options.
 You can buy a round-the-world ticket or you can buy your flights separately.
 In this section, I’ll outline each option and list the pros and cons of each to help you decide which works best for your itinerary.